ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 The mappings between CoAP and HTTP referred to in Section 8.1 of {{RFC9148}} apply, and additional mappings resulting from the use of OSCORE are specified in Section 11 of {{RFC8613}}.

 OSCORE provides end-to-end security between EST Server and EST Client.
-The additional use of TLS and DTLS is optional.
 If a secure association is needed between the EST Client and the CoAP-to-HTTP Proxy, this may also rely on OSCORE {{I-D.tiloca-core-oscore-capable-proxies}}.

 ~~~~~~~~~~~ aasvg